 - Breast size changes

-- Discharge from the breast (galactorrhea) or change in breast size
+- Discharge from the breast or change in breast size

-- Increased hair growth in a "male" pattern (hirsutism) and acne
+- Acne and increased hair growth in a male pattern

 - Vaginal dryness